oresat/oresat-linux/README.md

 Common software that is on all OreSat Linux Boards.

-- [oresat-linux-manager]: The front end for all software on a OreSat Linux boards.
-Converts CANopen messages to DBus messages and vice versa.
+- [oresat-linux-manager]: The front end service for all OreSat Linux boards.
 - [oresat-linux-updater]: The service that allows the board to be updated.

 ### GPS Board Repos